 If you are in need of a casket for your loved one, more than likely they will fit in a standard casket.
 If you loved one is a larger individual then they would need an oversized casket.
 There is a limited selection of oversized caskets and they are size specific.
 Please talk with your funeral director about the size of casket your loved one will need.
 An oversized casket may also require an oversized vault.

-Is a Casket That I Buy Online the Same Quality As The Funeral Home?
+Is a Casket That I Buy from Direct Casket Outlet the Same Quality As The Funeral Home?

 Is It Necessary To Have a Sealed Casket?